-If the applicants fail to meet the minimum requirement of English proficiency or do not receive standardized test score report(s), the applications still can be submitted (by August 15th).
+If the applicants fail to meet the minimum requirement of English proficiency or do not receive standardized test score report(s), the applications still can be submitted (by Ocotber 1st).
 The selection committee will decide if the applicants are qualified for being granted and allowed to re-take standardized tests after the interview.

 IIE will place FLTAs based on the requests of the host institutions and the FLTAs’ personality, capability, iBT/IELTS scores, etc. FLTAs cannot decline the grant due to the host universities’ backgrounds.

 Our Foundation is in charge of documents required for visa application, including DS-2019, visa fee waiver, and the administrative procedures of visa application.
 It’s not the host institutions to issue DS-2019s to Fulbright grantees.